What is rabies?|

 risk for an infection.
 The World

-people each year and 10 million people are treated for exposure to rabies.
+people each year and millions of people are treated for exposure to rabies.

 What is Rabies?Rabies is a disease caused by a virus that attacks cells of the nervous system.
 A virus is a small germ.
 Viruses can cause diseases such as the flu, chicken pox, smallpox, measles and hepatitis.
 A virus can enter a cell of the body and multiply.
 The infected cell may die and the virus can move on to infect other cells.
 Once the rabies virus enters the body, it is picked up by peripheral nerves and transported to the central nervous system (brain and spinal cord).
 The virus moves toward the brain at a rate of between 12 to 100 mm/day.
 Within nerve cells, the virus multiplies and then spreads to other parts of the body, including the salivary glands.

 Electron microscope photograph

 |Rabies is spread through the saliva of an infected animal.
 People and other animals can get rabies if they are bitten or scratched by an infected animal.
 Bats and raccoons often carry rabies, but dogs, cats, skunks, foxes, wolves and coyotes can also be infected.
 The rabies virus belongs to the family of Rhabdoviruses.
 When seen with an electron microscope, the rabies virus has a bullet-shaped appearance.|

 What are the Symptoms of Rabies?Symptoms of rabies usually start within two to eight weeks after a person is bitten.
 However, in rare cases, it may take more than a year for symptoms to develop.

 The first signs of rabies may look similar to the flu:

 Pain, itching or tingling at the site of the bite may also be present.